What Should Star Wars Do Next? (Post–Rise of Skywalker Ideas)

 Jannah: First Order Deserter

-Seeing as we’re unlikely to see Finn’s backstory in live action, Jannah is a good, if not better, alternative.
+Since we’re unlikely to see Finn’s backstory in live action, Jannah is a good—maybe better—alternative.
 Start with her being taken as a baby by the First Order.
-Show us her training and how the First Order tries to keep their stormtroopers in line.
-Maybe Richard E Grant’s Allegiant General Enric Pryde could be involved as a key player in the training of these stormtroopers prior to his promotion.
-Is the element of race in the selection process of who they turn into stormtroopers?
-It seems like ripe material to be explored.
+Show us her training and how they keep stormtroopers in line.
+Maybe Richard E. Grant’s Allegiant General Enric Pryde is involved as a key player in training prior to his promotion.
+Is there an element of race in who they turn into stormtroopers?
+That seems ripe to explore.

-The idea of an entire squadron laying down their weapons and deserting their post when they feel like they are doing the wrong thing seems like it would be a powerful to see on screen.
+The idea of an entire squad laying down their weapons and deserting when they know they’re doing the wrong thing would be powerful onscreen.
 How did they end up on Kef Bir and evade the First Order?
-They could also explain how she got her name because Jannah sounds nothing like TZ-1719.
-We all know that Star Wars is mostly about how people got their names.
+Also: explain how she got her name—because “Jannah” sounds nothing like TZ-1719.
+We all know Star Wars is mostly about how people got their names.

-The story could be bookended with scenes where she is adventuring with Lando post-Rise of Skywalker, as he suggested.
-Then you can reveal that he is her father, likely a love child he had at some point.
-We also know that everyone in Star Wars in related.
+Bookend the story with scenes of her adventuring with Lando post-TROS, as he suggests.
+Then reveal he’s her father—a love child from some point.
+We also know that everyone in Star Wars is related.

 — Ashley Hobley

-Moving 1000 years into the future means you’re free of any events of the nine films, the characters and hopefully any more bullshit lineage tie-ins.
-You can have brand new planets, characters and introduce new technology into the Star Wars universe.
-You have seen the Jedi returned, new and different without the mistakes of the past Jedi.
-You could have Rey mentioned as this historical figure that helped rebuild the Jedi with news ideals and direction.
+Jumping 1,000 years into the future frees you from the events of the nine films, their characters, and any more lineage tie-ins.
+Introduce brand-new planets, characters, and technology.
+Have the Jedi return—different this time, without the past mistakes.
+Rey can be mentioned as a historical figure who helped rebuild the Jedi with new ideals and direction.

-I mean, there are heaps of ideas.
-Moving that far into the future just free’s up to any ideas anyone could ever have without having to rely on nostalgia and making it “feel like Star Wars.”
-Reinvent the wheel, go crazy, it’s the only way Star Wars can survive.
+There are heaps of ideas.
+Moving that far into the future frees up any idea anyone could have without leaning on nostalgia or “make it feel like Star Wars.”
+Reinvent the wheel.
+Go wild.
+It’s the only way Star Wars survives.

 — Dylan Blight